RobokopU24/ORION/README.md

 This package takes data sets from various sources and converts them into Knowledge Graphs.

-Each data source will go through this pipeline before it can be included in a graph:
+Each data source will go through the following pipeline before it can be included in a graph:

 1. Fetch (retrieve an original data source)
 2. Parse (convert the data source into KGX files)